willirwin/websrc_cbw/README.md

 - `util.js` - DOM/util helpers
 - `style.css` - Shared styles

-## Notes
-- This is a demo/dev LAN tool only; there is no real authentication.
-- Refreshing the page is the reconnect path (no manual reconnect button).

 ## CLI usage (client.py)
 - `python client.py state` - show current device snapshot
 - `python client.py relay on|off|pulse <n> [--ms]` - control relays